Saatchi Art Review: What It Is And How It Works For Artists

 It’s worth mentioning that the company will print and ship products on your behalf, so you won’t have to do it yourself.

-Generally, there aren’t many requirements you’ll have to meet if you want to become a seller on Saatchi.
+Generally, there aren’t many requirements you’ll have to meet if you want to become a seller on Saatchi and conquer the global art market.

 Right now, artists have to complete only two steps before Saatchi allows them to use their platform:

-You’ll have to prove that you’re 18 years old (or older) and provide a photo ID so the company can verify your identity.
+You’ll have to prove that you’re 18 years old (or older) and provide a photo ID so the company can verify your identity and establish that you are a real person.

-Once you do that, you can proceed to start selling artwork on Saatchi.
+Once you do that, you can proceed to start selling artwork on Saatchi by providing your email address and creating an artist account.

 How To Sell Artwork On Saatchi Art – Step-By-Step Guide